-- Use different engagement approaches (as identified in this Statement of Community Involvement) to maximise opportunities for people to influence the proposals.
-Particular steps should be taken to involve any seldom-heard groups that could be affected by a proposal - Submit a statement alongside the final planning application outlining the community involvement work that has been undertaken.
-This should include a summary of any responses received at consultation, and should explain how feedback has influenced the proposals.
+- Use a range of engagement methods to maximise opportunities for people to influence the proposals.
+Particular steps should be taken to involve any seldom heard groups that could be affected by a proposal; - Submit a statement alongside the final planning application outlining the community involvement work that has been undertaken.
+This should include a summary of any responses received at consultation and should explain how feedback has influenced the proposals.